johnford2002/demo-geo-api/README.md

 After composer is installed, use it fetch the silex framework (and any other dependencies) with the following command:

 	$ composer.phar install

+For other installation options, see the See the [composer documentation](https://getcomposer.org/doc/00-intro.md) for assistance.

+## Silex

+On Apache, you may need to make changes to your .htaccess file, particularly if the app isn't at the root directory.
+For other web servers and assistance, see the [silex documentation](http://silex.sensiolabs.org/doc/web_servers.html).